-Enhance the terms and implementation of agreements related to access to genetic resources, and the fair and equitable sharing of the benefits arising out of their utilization, including through multilateral approaches;Improve market access for biodiversity-based products and services.
+Taking effective legal, policy, administrative and capacity-building measures at all levels, as appropriate, to ensure the fair and equitable sharing of benefits that arise from the utilization of genetic resources and from digital sequence information on genetic resources, as well as traditional knowledge associated with genetic resources, and facilitating appropriate access to genetic resources, and by 2030, facilitating a significant increase of the benefits shared, in accordance with applicable international access and benefit-sharing instruments;

+Improving market access for sustainable biodiversity-based activities, products and services that enhance biodiversity.

-Identify and eliminate, phase out, or reform financial resource flows causing harm
+Identification and elimination, phasing out or reform of financial resource flows causing harm

+Financial resource flows causing harm are identified and eliminated, phased out or reformed by:

-Mainstream biodiversity in development cooperation:
+Mainstreaming biodiversity in development cooperation by:

-Re-prioritize portfolios and practices of development cooperation agencies and banks, multilateral development banks, international financial institutions and philanthropycharities, with a view to aligning financial flows with the objectives of the Convention;
+Re-prioritizing the portfolios and practices of development cooperation agencies and banks, multilateral development banks, international financial institutions and philanthropy, with a view to aligning financial flows with the objectives of the Convention and the goals and targets of the Framework;

-Harness and scale synergies in project development and financing with a view to generating and increasing biodiversity co-benefits.
+Harnessing and scaling up synergies in project development and financing, with a view to optimizing biodiversity co-benefits and synergies;

-Strengthen risk assessment and transparent reporting requirement of international private finance and business actorsReport on actions taken and efforts made to identify and eliminate, phase out, or reform harmful incentivesEnhance theeffectiveness of resource use
+Strengthening risk assessments and transparent reporting requirements of international private finance and business actors, using frameworks such as the one developed by the Taskforce on Nature-related Financial Disclosures;

-Improve GEF operations and access modalities , including by developing fast-track systems; by allowing the GEF Trust Fund to be open to contributions from all sources, including from the private sector and from philanthropy; and by putting in place institutional arrangements for the trust fund in partnership with multilateral development banks and international financial institutions;
+Identifying by 2025, and eliminating, phasing outor reforming harmful incentives, including subsidies, harmful for biodiversity in a proportionate, just, fair, effective and equitable way, substantially and progressively reducing them by at least $500 billion per year by 2030, starting with the most harmful incentives, and scaling up positive incentives for the conservation and sustainable use of biodiversity.

+Enhancement of the uptake, accessibility, effectiveness, efficiency and transparency of resource provision and use

+The uptake, accessibility, effectiveness, efficiency and transparency of resource provision and use are enhanced by:

+Continuing to improve the operations and access modalities of the Global Environment Facility;

-Simplify access modalities for biodiversity funding of multilateral development banks, international financial institutions and charities;
+Simplifying access modalities for biodiversity funding of multilateral development banks, international financial institutions and philanthropic organizations, in particular for indigenous peoples and local communities, women and youth;

-Increasetransparency and accountability, monitoring and reporting, of biodiversity-related public and private financing at all levels;
+Increasing the transparency and accountability, monitoring, assessing and transparent disclosing of biodiversity-related public and private financing at all levels;

+Optimizing biodiversity co-benefits and synergies among funding sources, including finance targeting biodiversity and climate;

-Direct more resources to key implementation partners at the regional, national and local levels and facilitate partnerships to ensure community engagement and results on the ground;
+Directing more resources to key implementation partners, in particular indigenous peoples and local communities, women and youth, at the regional, national and local levels, and facilitating partnerships to improve public awareness, ensuring community engagement and results on the ground, including for collective actions, Mother Earth-centric approaches and non-market-based approaches;

-Strengthen ownership and capacity to access funding;
+Strengthening ownership and the capacity to gain access to funding for Parties, stakeholders and rights holder, in particular indigenous peoples and local communities, women and youth;

-Build synergies and harness biodiversity co-benefits.
+Using, as appropriate, international finance to leverage public and private domestic biodiversity finance (“finance for finance”).

-2. Significantly increase domestic resource mobilization from all sources
+B. Significantly increase domestic resource mobilization from all sources